huggingface/datasets/docs/source/share.rst

 -----------------------

 Canonical datasets are dataset scripts hosted in the GitHub repository of the 🤗 Dataset library.
-The code of these datasets are reviewed by the HF team, and they require test data in order to be regularly tested.
+The code of these datasets are reviewed by the Hugging Face team, and they require test data in order to be regularly tested.

 Clone the repository
 ^^^^^^^^^^^^^^^^^^^^